Aspects of Hecke Symmetry: Anomalies, Curves, and Chazy Equations: Hyperelliptic curves, anomaly equations, and boundary conditions

-In concluding this section, we briefly recap what we have accomplished so far.
-We started by associating to each Hecke group a curve that was elliptic for $m\leq 4$ and hyperelliptic for $m > 4$.
-We then derived an anomaly equation by insisting that in a shifted form of the curve, any dependence of the coefficients $A_k$ on the quasi-automorphic form $E_2$ disappeared.
-We proposed a natural choice of boundary conditions that allowed us to unambiguously determine the purely automorphic pieces, {\em i.e.}, the constants of integration that are obtained after ``integrating in'' the $E_2$ dependence.
-Apart from an overall constant that varies with the height $ m $ of the Hecke group, a few light $ A_k $ are found to depend on the Eisenstein series as
+To recapitulate, we started by associating to each Hecke group a curve that was elliptic for $m\leq 4$ and hyperelliptic for $m > 4$.
+We then derived an anomaly equation by insisting that in a shifted form of the curve, any dependence of the coefficients $A_k^{(m)} $ on the quasi-automorphic form $E_2^{(m)}$ disappeared.
+We proposed a natural choice of boundary conditions that allowed us to unambiguously determine the purely automorphic pieces, i.e., the constants of integration that are obtained after ``integrating in'' the $E_2^{(m)}$ dependence.
+Apart from an overall constant that varies with the height $ m $ of the Hecke group, the~$ A_k^{(m)} $ are found to be proportional to the same combinations of the Eisenstein series.
+The first few $A_k^{(m)}$ are given below